leometzger/timescale-cli/README.md

   <img src="./assets/illustration.svg" width="35%" />
 </p>

-# TimescaleDB control commands
+# TimescaleDB CLI

-TimescaleDB Control CLI is a command-line tool for running some manual processes into TimescaleDB instances.
+TimescaleDB CLI is a unofficcial command-line tool for running some manual processes into TimescaleDB instances.

 ## Usage